PARKER-X/carpido/README.md

 ## About the Project
-The goal of the project to create a car and buying selling website with affordable money.
+The goal of the project to create a car and buying selling website with affordable price.

 # Features of the Project
 - Authorization system for Seller and Buyer